-(a) Information with respect to the initial reoffering yields of the Bonds is the responsibility of the Initial Purchaser.
-Initial reoffering yields represent the initial offering price, which may be changed for subsequent purchasers.
-The initial yield indicated above represents the lower of the yields resulting when priced to maturity or to the first call date.
+(a) The initial reoffering yield has been provided by the Initial Purchasers (herein defined) and represents the initial offering price to the public of a substantial amount of the Bonds for each maturity.
+Such initial reoffering yield may be changed for subsequent purchasers.
+The initial reoffering yields indicated above represent the lower of the yields resulting when priced to maturity or to the first call date.

-(b) CUSIP numbers will be assigned to the Bonds by CUSIP Global Services, managed by FactSet Research Systems, Inc. on behalf of the American Bankers Association and are included solely for the convenience of the owners of the Bonds.
+(b) CUSIP numbers have been assigned to the Bonds by CUSIP Global Services, managed by FactSet Research Systems, Inc. on behalf of the American Bankers Association and are included solely for the convenience of the owners of the Bonds.

-(c) The Bonds maturing on and after September 1, 2030, are subject to redemption prior to maturity at the option of the District, in whole or from time to time in part, on December 1, 2029, or any date thereafter, at a price equal to the principal thereof plus accrued interest to the date fixed for redemption.
-See "THE BONDS - Redemption of the Bonds - Optional Redemption."
+(c) Bonds maturing on September 1, 2031, and thereafter, shall be subject to redemption and payment at the option of the District, in whole or from time to time in part on November 1, 2030, or on any date thereafter, at the par value thereof plus accrued interest to the date fixed for redemption.
+See "THE BONDS - Redemption Provisions - Optional Redemption."